lwmqn/shepherd/README.md

 *************************************************
 <a name="API_maintain"></a>
 ### .maintain([clientIds,][callback])
 Maintains the network.
-This will refresh all Client Device records on qserver by rediscovering the required information from every remote device.
-Only the indicated Client Device records will be refresh if calling with a given `clientIds`.
+This will refresh all Client Device records on qserver by rediscovering each remote device.
+Only the specified Client Device records will be refresh if calling with an array of`clientIds`.

 **Arguments:**

 1. `clientIds` (_Array_): Client id of the devices to be refreshed.
 2. `callback` (_Function_): `function (err, clientIds) { ... }`.
 Get called after the maintenance finished.
 The `clientIds` is an array indicates the Client Devices that are successfully refreshed.
 The entry will be `undefined` for a Client Device if there were something going wrong, e.g. Device not found.

 **Returns:**

-* (_Object_): qserver
+* _promise_

 **Examples:**